tir38/android-dagger-970/README.md

 [@oehme points out](https://github.com/google/dagger/issues/970#issuecomment-551917809) that the "middle" `componentB` exposes a type `B` which has a constructor argument on `A` and `componentB` also has an annotation dependency on `componentA`

-I think the later can be solved by having componentB only expose the interface. i.e. B should be an interface.
+I think the later can be solved by having `componentB` only expose the interface. i.e. `B` should be an interface.

 But that doesn't prevent the former.
 But that had me thinking, Is an argument *within* an annotation part of a class/interface's public API.
-I create a stone-simple example based on the same `app` <-- `b` <--- `a` dependency structure: https://github.com/tir38/android-dagger-970/tree/annotation-only
+Given an even more simple example:

 ```
 package com.example.b

-import com.example.a.ExceptionFromA
+import com.example.a.ClassFromA

 /**
- * Is ExceptionFromA part of the public API of this interface?
+ * Is ClassFromA part of the public API of this interface?
  */
-interface AnnotatedB {
-  @Throws(
+@SomeAnnotation(
-    exceptionClasses = [ExceptionFromA::class]
+  args = [ClassFromA::class]
 )
-  fun throws()
-}
+interface AnnotatedB
 ```

 Within the app module I can create an implementation of AnnotatedB without needing to `api project(path: ':a')`